Developers-Society-Jadavpur-University/venue-booking/Contribute.md

-# Contributing to Water Monitoring System
+# Contributing to Venue Booking and Management System

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: